bentlema/puppet-tutorial-pe/tutorial/vbox/08-Environments.md

   - Delete the test (feature) branch in Git
   - Next time R10K runs, it would remove that test environemnt from the code tree on the master

-So in the above use case, we have one "static" environment called "production".
-All other puppet environments would be created dynamically by R10K, and be short lived (just for testing code changes/additions to be introduced)
+So in the above use case, in addition to the "master" **production** environment, we may have other puppet environments that are created dynamically on-the-fly by R10K.
+In Git, they would be short-lived feature branches that we introduce just for testing a new feature, or making a code change.
+We'd test our changes on a non-production system, and once all bugs have been worked out, we'd merge our feature branch in to the production branch.

 What I would call **"The Multi-Customer Use Case"** ...